brieucdegoussencourt/Currency_Converter/README.md

 - **Easy Configuration**
   - MAMP provides an easy-to-configure environment with a user-friendly interface to manage the Apache server and PHP settings.

+### Form Handling with AJAX
+- **Prevent Default Form Submission**
+  - Prevents traditional form submission to avoid full page reloads.
+- **Asynchronous Request Handling**
+  - Sends form data to the server asynchronously using a GET request.
+- **Form Data Serialization**
+  - Serializes the form data for sending as a query string.
+- **Dynamic Content Update**
+  - Updates a specific part of the web page with the server's response.
+- **User Experience Improvement**
+  - Provides immediate feedback and reduces wait times.

 ### Technologies Used
 - **HTML5**
   - Structured and semantic markup.